sanvitummala13-png/BioVenture2/README.md

 BioVentureSim is a modular Python framework designed to model the long-term dynamics of AI-enabled drug discovery markets under uncertainty.

-Rather than producing a single deterministic forecast, the framework generates thousands of simulated market trajectories to quantify commercialization risk, market volatility, and long-term growth.
+This framework generates thousands of simulated market trajectories to quantify commercialization risk, market volatility, and long-term growth.
 The project combines methods from quantitative finance, computational biology, statistics, and machine learning to explore how scientific, regulatory, and economic factors influence emerging biotechnology markets.

 ---